There are new Chartered logos which have two new marks relevant to Chartered Planners and firms:

-- Two-thirds (65.82%) of firms display the Chartered logo on the homepage of their website, which is good to see.
+- Two-thirds (65.82%) of firms display the Chartered logos on the homepage of their website, which is good to see.

-- However, the research shows the Chartered logo is not always positioned as prominently as it should be.
+- However, the research shows the Chartered logos are not always positioned as prominently as it should be.
 Fewer than a third of firms (30.14%) put it in the header of their homepage, where it ideally should be located.
-While nearly 4 out of 10 firms (38.58%) relegate the Chartered logo to their website footer, where it will sit, lost, alongside regulatory warnings and social media links.
+While nearly 4 out of 10 firms (38.58%) relegate the Chartered logos to their website footer, where it will sit, lost, alongside regulatory warnings and social media links.

 - The CII has produced an excellent video explaining the benefits of using a Chartered firm.
 It’s a shame that fewer than 1 in 10 (9.73%) use this valuable resource on their website.

 Why is it important?